Who Can Apply for Informal Probate

 What the Application Must Include

-Every application must include the applicant's interest in the estate, the decedent's name and date of death, the names and addresses of the spouse, children, heirs, and devisees, and information about any other personal representative already appointed.
-If probate of a will is being requested, the application must also confirm that the original will is in the court's possession or accompanies the application, and that the applicant believes it to be validly executed and unrevoked.
+Every application must list the applicant's interest in the estate and the decedent's name and date of death.
+It must also include the names and addresses of the spouse, children, heirs, and devisees.
+Information about any other personal representative already appointed is required as well.